 \[ \begin{align} f\left(t\right) &= f_0 + tF\left(f_0 + f_1\right) + O\left(t^3\right). \end{align} \]

-In the nonlinear case, a discretization in the form of Eq.
-(25.30) is always second order.
+In the nonlinear case, a discretization of the form of Eq.
+(25.30) is therefore always of second order.

-If you use a left-sided difference quotient for the time derivative (this is called implicit Euler method), then write
+If one uses a left-sided difference quotient for the time derivative (this is called the implicit Euler method), i.e. writes

 \[ \begin{align} \frac{f_l^{(m + 1)} - f_l^{(m)}}{\Delta t} + U\frac{f_{l + 1}^{(m + 1)} - f_{l - 1}^{(m + 1)}}{2\Delta x} = 0, \end{align} \]